Best Rate Guaranteed

 Rodney Bay to Gros Islet -- $8 USD

 Rodney Bay to Pigeon Island -- $8 USD

 Castries to Vieux Fort -- $80 USD

 Castries to Anse La Raye -- $60 USD

 *Prices provided by Courtesy Taxi and are subject to change without notice.

-The local busing system is quite different than the public transportation systems in North America and the UK.
+The local bus system is quite different than the public transportation systems in North America and the UK.
 Here, buses are essentially cargo vans driven by licensed independent bus drivers that hold about 13 passengers.
 You’ll know it’s a licensed bus if the vehicle has a green license plate beginning with the letter ‘M’.

 *Prices provided by the National Association and are subject to change without notice.

 In terms of speed limit, while there are a few marked signs here and there, most drivers travel at a speed that pleases them.
 Try your best to follow the speed of other vehicles rather than to pay too much attention to the marked limit; it is very rare for people to get ticketed for speeding here.
-In Rodney Bay Village, however, it is recommended that you travel at a slower speed as there are usually lots of pedestrians walking around and shopping.
+In Rodney Bay Village, however, it is recommended that you travel at a slower speed as there are usually many pedestrians walking around and shopping.

 Here are a few other tips to make your trip to St. Lucia and Bay Gardens Resorts as enjoyable and memorable as possible!